MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 ## Before you start

- Here are some considerations before you set up VM networks in SDN using VMM:
+Here are some considerations before you set up a virtual network in SDN in the VMM fabric:

 - Network controller is deployed in the SDN fabric.
 [Learn more](sdn-controller.md).